intentor/llm-workbench/README.md

 }
 ```

-The following prompt will generate a response using the JSON as input data:
+The prompt below will generate a response using the JSON as input data in the `context` variable:

 ```text
 /template Name: {{context.name}}